 - 1. Clean all parts and examine carefully for wear or deterioration.
 Replace any questionable parts. - 2.
-Measure the impeller rings, seal rings, and stuffing box seal ring for wear.
-Use the following table for comparison.
+Measure the impeller seal rings, seal ring for wear.
+Use the following table for comparison:

-- 3. If clearance exceeds 0.025" on diameter, impeller seal rings can be restored to original size by soldering a ring over trued surface which retains at least 0.090" wall thickness.
-Stationary seal rings should also be replaced. - 4.
-Measure impeller shaft and stuffing boxes for wear.
+3. If clearance exceeds 0.025" on diameter, impeller seal rings can be restored to original size by soldering a ring over trued surface which retains at least 0.090" wall thickness.
+Stationary seal rings should also be replaced.

+4. Measure impeller shaft and stuffing boxes for wear.
 Use the following table for comparison.